 Brand South Africa

 Brand South Africa was established in August 2002 to help create a positive and compelling brand image for South Africa.
 At that time, the world was unsure about what to think of South Africa, with many different messages being sent out by various sources.
-This did very little to build the country’s brand and it was evident that to attract tourism and investment there was a need to co-ordinate marketing initiatives to make them more effective.
+This did very little to build the country’s brand and it was evident that in order to attract tourism and investment there was a need to coordinate marketing initiatives to make them more effective.
 This led to the creation of Brand South Africa, whose main objective is the marketing of South Africa through the Brand South Africa campaign.

-Allan Gray is Africa’s largest privately owned investment Management Company focused on generating long-term wealth for investors.
+Allan Gray is Africa’s largest privately-owned investment Management Company focused on generating long-term wealth for investors.

 Pick n Pay